Lesbian erotica

 Lesbian erotica is artistic depiction of lesbianism, which is the expression of female-on-female sexuality.
 Lesbianism has been a theme in erotic art since at least the time of ancient Rome, but much of the written material from the early modern period has been destroyed.

 For much of the history of cinema and television, lesbianism was considered taboo.
 Since the 1960s, lesbian erotica has increasingly become a genre in its own right.
 Lesbian sexual content made its way into softcore movies and erotic thrillers.
-In pornography, depictions of lesbian sex form a popular subgenre, often directed toward male heterosexual audiences.
-They are also increasingly developed for lesbian and bisexual audiences.
-Moreover, it has been found that this porn category is very favored among female heterosexual audiences as well.

 Written arts

 During France in the 1700s, several male authors wrote works of lesbian-themed erotica, such as L'Espion Anglais.

 In the 1800s, in France, the influence of Charles Baudelaire is considered crucial, on literature as well as on the visual arts, though according to Dorothy Kosinski it was a matter not for the high arts but mostly for popular erotica.